bloomberg/chromium.bb/src/docs/win_order_files.md

     [Process Explorer](https://docs.microsoft.com/en-us/sysinternals/downloads/process-explorer)
     to be able to see the Process IDs of running programs.

-    Run Chrome with the sandbox disabled (otherwise the render process instrumentation doesn't get written to disk) and with a startup dialog for each renderer:
+    Run Chrome:

     ```shell
-    out\instrument\chrome --no-sandbox --renderer-startup-dialog
+    out\instrument\chrome
     ```

-    Note the Process IDs of the browser and render process (there is sometimes more than one; you want the one that loads the New Tab Page).
+    Note the Process ID of the browser process.

-    Check in `\src\tmp\` for instrumentation output from those processes, for example `cygprofile_14652.txt` and `cygprofile_23592.txt`.
-The files are only written once a certain number of function calls have been made, so sometimes the renderer needs to be reloaded in order for the file to be produced.
+    Check in `\src\tmp\` for instrumentation output from the process, for example `cygprofile_14652.txt`.
+The files are only written once a certain number of function calls have been made, so sometimes you need to browse a bit for the file to be produced.

-1. If the files appear to have sensible contents (a long list of function names that eventually seem related to what the browser and render process should do), copy them into `chrome\build\`:
+1. If the file appears to have sensible contents (a long list of function names that eventually seem related to what the browser should do), copy it into `chrome\build\`:

     ```shell
     copy \src\tmp\cygprofile_25392.txt chrome\build\chrome.x64.orderfile
-    copy \src\tmp\cygprofile_14652.txt chrome\build\chrome_child.x64.orderfile
     ```

 1. Re-build the `chrome` target.
-This will re-link `chrome.dll` and `chrome_child.dll` using the new order files and surface any link errors if the files are broken.
+This will re-link `chrome.dll` using the new order file and surface any link errors if the order file is broken.

     ```shell
     ninja -C out\instrument chrome